 Note that in Table 3-2, ICAP tag revenues are three-year annual estimates, whereas other revenues are the sum across the months currently reported by Grantees.
-The 2021 ISO NE system peak hour has been preliminarily established as June 29, hour ending 6 p.m., and initial estimates of revenues achieved by ESS deployments during this hour are included with revenues achieved from the 2019 and 2020 ISO NE system peak in this table.
+The 2021 ISO NE system peak hour has been confirmed as June 29, hour ending 6 p.m., but initial estimates of revenues achieved by ESS deployments during this hour are not included in this table.

 Table 3-2 shows that municipal light and power departments were the quickest to get their systems operational and were the most lucrative systems observed to date.
-The bulk (over 90%) of the achieved revenues was through ISO-NE peak hour (ICAP tag) and transmission zone (RNS) demand reductions.
+The bulk (over 90%) of the achieved revenues were through ISO-NE peak hour (ICAP tag) and transmission zone (RNS) demand reductions.